GentleGhostCoder/nocodb/packages/nocodb/README.md

 ## Running locally

-Even though this package is a backend project, you can still visit the dashboard as it includes ``nc-lib-gui``.
+Even though this package is a backend project, you can still visit the dashboard as it includes ``sgeist-nc-lib-gui``.

 ```sh
 npm install